-Typically when freight is delivered to a city by rail, barge, airplane, or pipeline, trucks are predominately responsible for delivering the goods to their final destinations because of their mobility and accessibility advantages.
+Trucks are predominately responsible for delivering the goods to their final destinations because of their mobility and accessibility advantages.
 The distribution of goods throughout an urban area is more costly than long distance shipments because of congestion on urban roads and the smaller vehicles that are needed to navigate the urban streets.
 Businesses in the central business districts of Knoxville, Maryville, and Lenoir City as well as along the Cumberland Strip do not have adequate off street facilities to handle truck traffic.
 The majority of the deliveries made within these areas are done at curbside.
-Many curbside areas are marked as commercial loading/unloading zones for adjacent businesses and do not allow parking during certain hours.
+Many curbside areas are marked as commercial loading/ unloading zones for adjacent businesses and do not allow parking during certain hours.
 Rail, barge, airplane, and pipelines account for very little in the way of urban goods movement.